-His current positions include: Chairman of the board of directors, Oxford BioTherapeutics (U.K. private company, since 2016); Co-founder, executive chairman of the board and acting CEO, CryptoMedix (U.S. private company, since 2015) and he is currently a member of the board of directors of the following publicly traded biotech companies: Aprea Therapeutics Inc. (U.S.; NASDAQ; since 2014); Oncolytics Biotech Inc. (Canada/U.S.; NASDAQ and TSX; since 2015); BioInvent International AB (Sweden; NASDAQ Stockholm; since 2018); Nykode Therapeutics ASA (Norway; Oslo Stock Exchange; since 2014).
-In addition, he is currently serving on the advisory board of biotech venture capital fund Pureos (Switzerland; since 2019) and is senior advisor to biotech venture fund Hadean (Sweden & Norway; since 2018).

-He previously served as VP for oncology drug discovery and VP for corporate and academic alliances at Bristol-Myers Squibb (U.S.).
-Subsequently, he served as executive vice president and CSO of U.S. biotech company Genome Therapeutics, followed by 12 years as CEO and President of German/U.S. biopharmaceutical company GPC Biotech (listed on Frankfurt Stock Exchange and NASDAQ).

-Prior to his corporate appointments, Dr. Seizinger held senior faculty positions at Harvard Medical School and Massachusetts General Hospital and was a Visiting Professor at Princeton University during his tenure at Bristol-Myers Squibb.

-Dr. Seizinger received his M.D. from Ludwig-Maximilians-Universität Munich, and his Ph.D. from Max-Planck-Institute of Psychiatry/Neurobiology in Munich.

-Dr. Seizinger makes valuable contributions to the Board based on his insight and vast global biopharmaceutical experience.
+Director Experience and Qualifications Dr. Bernd R. Seizinger (1)(4) New Jersey, United States Director Since 2022 Dr. Seizinger, age 67, is an accomplished senior executive leader with more than 25 years of industry experience in both U.S. and European biotechnology and pharmaceutical companies and multiple financial advisory positions.
+His current positions include: Chairman of the board of directors, Oxford BioTherapeutics (U.K. private company since 2016); Co-founder, executive chairman of the board and acting CEO, CryptoMedix (U.S. private company, since 2015) and he is currently a member of the board of directors of the following publicly traded biotech companies: Apre Therapeutics Inc. (U.S.; NASDAQ; since 2014); Oncolytics Biotech Inc. (Canada/U.S.; NASDAQ and TSX; since 2015); BioInvent International AB (Sweden; NASDAQ Stockholm; since 2018); Nykode Therapeutics ASA (Norwa Oslo Stock Exchange; since 2014).
+In addition, he is currently serving on the advisory board of biotech venture capit: fund Pureos (Switzerland; since 2019) and is senior advisor to biotech venture fund Hadean (Sweden & Norway; since 2018).
+He previously served as VP for oncology drug discovery and VP for corporate and academic alliances at Bristol-Myer Squibb (U.S.).
+Subsequently, he served as executive vice president and CSO of U.S. biotech company Genom Therapeutics, followed by 12 years as CEO and President of German/U.S. biopharmaceutical company GPC Biotec (listed on Frankfurt Stock Exchange and NASDAQ).
+Prior to his corporate appointments, Dr. Seizinger held senior faculty positions at Harvard Medical School an Massachusetts General Hospital and was a Visiting Professor at Princeton University during his tenure at Bristol-Myer Squibb.
+Dr. Seizinger received his M.D. from Ludwig-Maximilians-Universität Munich, and his Ph.D. fror Max-Planck-Institute of Psychiatry/Neurobiology in Munich.
+Dr. Seizinger makes valuable contributions to the Board based on his insight and vast global biopharmaceutica experience.